zakari90/center-management-multilang/README.md

 ## 🔍 SEO Optimization

-The template provides comprehensive SEO features with the Next.js 15 Metadata API:
+The template provides comprehensive SEO features with the Next.js 15 Metadata API.
+All metadata is dynamically generated based on the current locale and stored in the `dictionary/[locale]/Metadata` namespace.

+### Complete Metadata Implementation

 ```jsx
 export async function generateMetadata({